UBC-CS/cpsc100/getting-started/bits/pre_term_faq.md

     :color: primary
     :name: attendance

-- Attendance is **highly recommended** in lectures, but not required.
+Attendance is **highly recommended** in lectures, but not required.

-- Lectures may be recorded and if they are, will be made available via Canvas.
+I understand students will have to miss class some days, that's fine!
+Life happens - it won't be the end of the world if you have to miss a class or two.
-- Note that there are several passing requirements in this course - it's highly unlikely you'll be able to pass the course if you skip the lectures!
+**I do not require students to come to class through participation points or lost marks - you should come to class because you want to learn, and because you think it will be a good use of your time!**
 ```